 The side effects of medication are no stranger to anyone who owns a television.
 The ads for medication that come across our screens bring along with them a whole slew of side effects.

 One such side effect is a decrease in your body’s ability to absorb and metabolize vitamin D.

 The medications that seem to cause this vitamin deficiency the most are:

 - Corticosteroid medications

 If you’re taking any of the above medications, you likely suffer from vitamin D deficiency.

 In a 2017 study, it was found that the people who had the lowest vitamin D levels were twice as likely to have chronic headaches.

 Though the connection between chronic headaches and vitamin D deficiency are not by any means clear, it is thought that this vitamin may play a major role in fighting inflammation that, left untreated, can cause migraines.

-5. Those Who Suffer From Inflammatory Bowel Disease (IBD)
+5. Suffers of Inflammatory Bowel Disease (IBD)